show_page.php1 : dv15.jpg

 HISTORY: This animal had bilateral corneal edema, mucopurulent nasal discharge, enlarged peripheral lymph nodes and respiratory distress.

-HISTOPATHOLOGIC DESCRIPTION: Colon: Multifocally, within the submucosa, small and medium caliber arteries and to a lesser extent veins are surrounded by thick cuffs of mononuclear inflammatory cells that multifocally and variably transmurally infiltrate the vessel walls, expanding the tunica adventitia and extending to a lesser degree into the tunica media and tunica intima.
+HISTOPATHOLOGIC DESCRIPTION: Colon: Multifocally, within the submucosa, small and medium caliber arteries and to a lesser extent veins are surrounded by thick cuffs of mononuclear inflammatory cells that multifocally and variably transmurally infiltrate the vessel walls, expanding the tunica adventitia and to a lesser degree into the tunica media and tunica intima.
 The infiltrate is composed primarily of large lymphocytes with a high nuclear to cytoplasmic ratio and large, open nuclei with prominent nucleoli as well as small lymphocytes, fewer macrophages, and rare neutrophils admixed with moderate amounts of necrotic cellular debris and brightly eosinophilic, hyalinized material (fibrinonecrotizing vasculitis).
 Multifocally tunica media myocytes either are swollen with vacuolated sarcoplasm (degeneration) or are shrunken with bright eosinophilic cytoplasm and a pyknotic nucleus (single cell death).
 The endothelium of these vessels is segmentally hypertrophic, with lymphocytes directly subjacent to endothelium.
 The lamina propria is infiltrated by moderate numbers of large and small lymphocytes, plasma cells, macrophages, and fewer neutrophils; this infiltrate widely separates crypts.
 Multifocally, colonic crypts are mildly dilated and lumina contain neutrophils and cellular debris (crypt abscesses).
-There is multifocal mucosal ulceration and the mucosal epithelium is replaced by extracellular, amorphous, eosinophilic material admixed with necrotic neutrophils, scant hemorrhage, fibrin, edema, and cellular and karyorrhectic debris (lytic necrosis).
+There is multifocal mucosal erosion and the mucosal epithelium is replaced by extracellular, amorphous, eosinophilic material admixed with necrotic neutrophils, scant hemorrhage, fibrin, edema, and cellular and karyorrhectic debris (lytic necrosis).
 The submucosa and tunica muscularis are moderately expanded by increased clear space (edema) and ectatic lymphatics.

 MORPHOLOGIC DIAGNOSIS: Colon: Vasculitis, fibrinonecrotizing and lymphoproliferative, multifocal, moderate, with moderate chronic-active colitis, breed unspecified, bovine.